Affiliate links on Android Authority may earn us a commission. Learn more.

 What we don't like

-Apple is playing it safe this year.
 The Apple Watch Series 7 isn’t the significant design overhaul many were expecting; it’s a small, functional upgrade over 2020’s excellent Series 6 smartwatch.
-But with Wear OS back in the smartwatch game, was a safer choice a wise decision for Apple?
+But with Wear OS back in the smartwatch game, are safe choice a wise decision for Apple?
 Find out in our full Apple Watch Series 7 review.

 What you need to know about the Apple Watch Series 7